jaedsongms/Website/_pages/about.md

 Research topics:
 ======
-* Intergovernmental cooperation;
+* Inter-municipal cooperation;
 * Political economy of local governments collective action;
 * Diffusion of public policies at the subnational level;
 * Local state capacities;
+* Institutional and social dimensions associated with the digital transformation of the state;
-* Causal inference.
+* Causal inference (Especially event study methods).